Service charge policy web banner

 In accordance with the Rent Standard, the underlying principles of our policy are:

-- Rents on individual properties will normally be within a band of 5% higher or lower than the formula rent; for sheltered and supported housing, the band is 10% higher or lower than the formula rent; more information about this is set out below under Rent Setting Flexibility.
+• Rents on individual properties will normally be within a band of 5% higher or lower than the formula rent.
+For sheltered and supported housing, the band is 10% higher or lower than the formula rent.
+More information about this is set out in paragraph 5.5 below.

 Application of formula rents